vanishers-atlas/FPE/README.md

 This repo for the development and testing of the FPE (FPGE processing element) and related tools.

-After cloning/ forking the repo rename the root directory from *spfe* to *FPE*.
+After cloning/ forking the repo rename the root directory from *sfpe* to *FPE*.

 ## Tools